gbraad-unitedstack/open-source-culture/md/01-introduction.md

 ## Backporting
-merge fixes to a different version
+Merge fixes to a different version

-can become painful over time (or even impossible and conflicting)
+Can become painful over time (or even impossible and conflicting)

 ## Upstream